Towards Understanding Sparse Filtering: A Theoretical Perspective: Theoretical Analysis of Sparse Filtering

 \begin{proposition} Let $\left\{ \mathbf{X}^{(i)}\in\mathbb{R}^{O}\right\} _{i=1}^{N}$ be a set of points in the original space $\mathbb{R}^{O}$.
 Then, the transformations from A1 to A4 do not preserve the structure of the data described by the Euclidean metric. \end{proposition}

-\textbf{Proof.} We prove this proposition by counterexample, that is by showing that there is at least a case for which the transformations from A1 to A4 do not preserve the Euclidean distance.
+\textbf{Proof Sketch.} This proposition is proved by counterexample showing that there is at least a case for which the transformations from A1 to A4 do not preserve the Euclidean distance.
+The full proof is available in appendix \ref{app:non-preservation-euclidean}. $\blacksquare$